+(Additional Information)

+Expected losses which are assumed to be occurred in the future by difficulties in foreign currency cash management influenced by economic sanctions against Russia, in claims which transfer risk has not be avoided are recognized as Reserve for Possible Losses on Loans to Restructuring Countries.

+The expected losses are calculated based on evaluation of Russian country risk and defaults which are announced by external rating firms in the past and others.
+The amount of Reserve for Possible Losses on Loans to Restructuring Countries for the fiscal year ended March 31, 2022 is ¥54,732 million, which includes ¥53,315 million against the claims related to Russia.

-- (8) Reserve for Possible Losses on Investments - Reserve for Possible Losses on Investments is maintained to provide against possible losses on investments in securities, after taking into consideration the financial condition and other factors concerning the investee company. - (9) Reserve for Bonus Payments - Reserve for Bonus Payments, which is provided for future bonus payments to employees, is maintained at the amount accrued at the end of this fiscal year, based on the estimated future payments. - (10) Reserve for Variable Compensation - To prepare for the payments of performance payments and stock compensation to be paid as variable compensation within compensation for directors and executive officers of Mizuho Financial Group, Inc., Mizuho Bank, Ltd., Mizuho Trust & Banking Co., Ltd., and Mizuho Securities Co., Ltd., the estimated payments based on the standard amount regarding variable compensation of this fiscal year is provided. - (11) Reserve for Director and Corporate Auditor Retirement Benefits Reserve for Director and Corporate Auditor Retirement Benefits, which is provided for future retirement benefit payments to directors, corporate auditors, and executive officers, is recognized at the amount accrued by the end of this fiscal year, based on the internally established standards.
+(8) Reserve for Possible Losses on Investments

+Reserve for Possible Losses on Investments is maintained to provide against possible losses on investments in securities, after taking into consideration the financial condition and other factors concerning the investee company.

+(9) Reserve for Bonus Payments

+Reserve for Bonus Payments, which is provided for future bonus payments to employees, is maintained at the amount accrued at the end of this fiscal year, based on the estimated future payments.

+(10) Reserve for Variable Compensation

+To prepare for the payments of performance payments and stock compensation to be paid as variable compensation within compensation for directors, group executive officers and operating officers of Mizuho Financial Group, Inc., Mizuho Bank, Ltd., Mizuho Trust & Banking Co., Ltd., Mizuho Securities Co., Ltd., and certain consolidated subsidiaries, the estimated payments based on the standard amount regarding variable compensation of this fiscal year is provided.

+(11) Reserve for Director and Corporate Auditor Retirement Benefits

+Reserve for Director and Corporate Auditor Retirement Benefits, which is provided for future retirement benefit payments to directors, corporate auditors, and executive officers, is recognized at the amount accrued by the end of this fiscal year, based on the internally established standards.